This page will have some of my activities that I do for fun and relaxation.

 I recently completed my ninth visit to The U.S. Space and Rocket Center in Huntsville, Alabama that is home for SPACE CAMP.
 I will be adding some pictures from these activities which will include both past and present visits.

 This year, we attended a Space version the "Family Camp," where at least one adult attends with the young "camper."
 In our case, we had the parents and a grandparent attending.
+The asterisks marks our family.

 This is my new "hybrid" organ.
 It is a basic traditional organ with the new digital technology added in the upper keyboard.
 All I have to do now is learn how to use it.